Abuzariii/Abuzariii/README.md

  <details>
 <summary><h3>📝 Click to know about my work :</h3></summary>

-I am a highly skilled MERN Stack Developer who can build highly responsive UIs, Web Applications and APIs.
+I am a skilled MERN Stack Developer who can build highly responsive UIs, Web Applications and APIs.
 I also use PostgreSQL, Nextjs and GraphQL along with MERN.

 I have also worked as a research assistant for multiple Masters and PhD students for deep learning projects in the domain of Natural Lagnguage Processing and Computer Vision.
 I can train, fine tune and deploy highly accurate models for pretty much any task including sentiment analysis, regression, classification, object detection and recognition.
 My DL/ML stack includes Python and Tensorflow.